YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUTRUNCNOSPACE, Region rrrr has insufficient space to meet truncate target percentage of yyyy

-MUPIP Information: Issued when REORG truncate determines that there is not enough free space at the end of the file; database file not truncated.
+MUPIP Information: `MUPIP REORG TRUNCATE <../AdminOpsGuide/dbmgmt.html#truncate>`_ produces this message in the following conditions when it determines that there is insufficient free space at the end of the database file to meet the requested percentage, the region is almost full or there are globals not mapped to the region, or there is a concurrent `MUPIP EXTEND <../AdminOpsGuide/dbmgmt.html#extend>`_.

-Action: If appropriate, specify a larger threshold.
+Action: Specify a less aggressive threshold.
+If a global is not mapped to the region, REORG cannot perform any operation on that global.
+Create a separate global directory for the global mapped to the region and then perform the REORG.

 -------------------
 MUTRUNCNOSPKEEP